apryakhin/legion.stanford.edu/gasnet.md

 especially if drivers are not visible in a user's path or are not loaded by the operating system.
-For example, if a cluster has Infiniband hardware, but the drivers are not loaded by the OS then the GASNet configure script will not build the Infiniband conduit. __BE SURE THE CONFIGURE SCRIPT BUILDS THE CORRECT CONDUIT__.
+For example, if a cluster has Infiniband hardware, but the drivers are not loaded by the OS then the GASNet configure script will not build the Infiniband conduit.
+The summary printed at the completion of the configure script lists the detected conduits. __BE SURE THE CONFIGURE SCRIPT BUILDS THE CORRECT CONDUIT__.

 We have tested Legion on four different conduits on a wide variety of machines ranging from our own personal Infiniband cluster to the Titan supercomputer with a Gemini interconnect to a collection of Amazon AWS nodes in the cloud using ethernet.
-Below are some useful configure flags that we use when building our own versions of GASNet:
+The full list of flags for GASNet configuration can be obtained via `configure --help`, but below are some useful ones we use when building our own versions of GASNet.
+(Some of these are actually the defaults, but we specify them explicitly in case the GASNet defaults ever change.)

 * `--enable-gemini`: force GASNet to build the Gemini conduit for Cray interconnects.
 * `--enable-ibv`: force GASNet to build the Infiniband conduit.